EricNiyo73/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents llist of your directory in along format
+ script that creates a directory named my_first_directory in the /tmp/ directory